OWASP/Go-SCP/src/input-validation/sanitization.md

 ## URL request path

 In the `net/http` package there is an HTTP request multiplexer type called `ServeMux`.
 It is used to match the incoming request to the registered patterns, and calls the handler that most closely matches the requested URL.
-In addition to it's main purpose, it also takes care of sanitizing the URL request path, redirecting any request containing `.` or `..` elements or repeated slashes to an equivalent, cleaner URL.
+In addition to its main purpose, it also takes care of sanitizing the URL request path, redirecting any request containing `.` or `..` elements or repeated slashes to an equivalent, cleaner URL.